ea428815/Amazon_Vine_Analysis/README.md

 ## Summary

-Although the number of paid reviews very smaller than the number of unpaid reviews, the percentage of 5-star paid review is larger than the percentage of 5-star unpaid reviews.
+Although the number of paid reviews were smaller than the number of unpaid reviews, observe that the percentage of 5-star paid review was larger than the percentage of 5-star unpaid reviews.